Best Hikes in Great Smoky Mountains National Park

 Insider Tips:

 It is unlikely that you will have this trail to yourself.
 It, and the National Park in general, are very popular, especially in summer.
 In fact, Great Smoky Mountains National Park is the most-visited national park in the United States!
 Plan accordingly.
-Although the observation tower is open all year, the popular warmer months of the year are still preferable because the road to Clingmans Dome does close in winter, between December and March.
+Although the observation tower is open all year, the popular warmer months of the year are still preferable because the road to Kuwohi does close in winter, between December and March.

 This trail appeals to a wide range of visitors, due to its short length, location, and paved path, but do not be fooled into thinking it is easy.
 The grade is surprisingly steep, and there are no breaks until the summit.
 Sturdy shoes are definitely recommended!
 (If you need to get some good hiking shoes, it’s hard to go wrong with the Salomon X Ultra 3 Gore-Tex Men’s Hiking Shoes and the Salomon Women’s X Ultra 3 GTX Hiking Shoes.
 For reviews of these and other top hiking shoes and boots, read my Guide to the Best Hiking Shoes and Boots. ~ James)